-Reflects the pro rata portion of the executive officer's base salary that we were required to reimburse to the Manager.
-For Ms. Mumford in 2018 this reflects the period from January 1, 2018 through March 30, 2018.

-(2) Reflects the pro rata portion of the executive officer's bonus that we were required to reimburse to the Manager.
-A percentage of such bonuses is subject to deferral.
-For Ms. Mumford in 2018, this reflects the deferred portion of her bonus from 2017.
-As previously disclosed, we are party to a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such vesting period.

-(3) Mr. Smernoff received 2,359 restricted Common Shares with a grant date fair value of \$26,610.
+- (1) Reflects the pro rata portion of the executive officer's base salary that we were required to reimburse to the Manager. - (2) Reflects the pro rata portion of the executive officer's bonus that we were required to reimburse to the Manager.
+A percentage of such bonuses is subject to deferral. - (3) Mr. Smernoff received 2,829 restricted Common Shares with a grant date fair value of \$31,827.
+These restricted Common Shares were granted on December 13, 2019, subject to forfeiture restrictions.
+The forfeiture restrictions on 1,415 of these Common Shares will lapse, subject to certain limitations, on December 13, 2020, and the forfeiture restrictions on the remaining 1,414 Common Shares will lapse, subject to certain limitations, on December 13, 2021.
+The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant. - (4) Mr. Smernoff received 2,359 restricted Common Shares with a grant date fair value of \$26,610.
 These restricted Common Shares were granted on December 11, 2018, subject to forfeiture restrictions.
-The forfeiture restrictions on 1,180 of these Common Shares will lapse, subject to certain limitations, on December 11, 2019, and the forfeiture restrictions on the remaining 1,179 Common Shares will lapse, subject to certain limitations, on December 11, 2020.
-The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant.

-(4) Mr. Herlihy received 3,873 restricted Common Shares with a grant date fair value of \$43,688.
+The forfeiture restrictions on 1,180 of these Common Shares lapsed on December 11, 2019, and the forfeiture restrictions on the remaining 1,179 Common Shares will lapse, subject to certain limitations, on December 11, 2020.
+The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant. - (5) Mr. Herlihy received 4,508 restricted Common Shares with a grant date fair value of \$50,715.
+These restricted Common Shares were granted on December 13, 2019, subject to forfeiture restrictions.
+The forfeiture restrictions on 2,254 of these Common Shares will lapse, subject to certain limitations, on December 13, 2020, and the forfeiture restrictions on the remaining 2,254 Common Shares will lapse, subject to certain limitations, on December 13, 2021.
+The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant. - (6) Mr. Herlihy received 3,873 restricted Common Shares with a grant date fair value of \$43,688.
 These restricted Common Shares were granted on December 11, 2018, subject to forfeiture restrictions.
-The forfeiture restrictions on 1,937 of these Common Shares will lapse, subject to certain limitations, on December 11, 2019, and the forfeiture restrictions on the remaining 1,936 Common Shares will lapse, subject to certain limitations, on December 11, 2019, and the forfeiture restrictions on the remaining 1,936 common Shares will lapse, subject to certain limitations, on December 11, 2020.
-The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant.
+The forfeiture restrictions on 1,937 of these Common Shares lapsed on December 11, 2019, and the forfeiture restrictions on the remaining 1,936 Common Shares will lapse, subject to certain limitations, on December 11, 2020.
+The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant. - (7) Amounts represent dividends paid on unvested restricted Common Share awards in each respective year. - (8) Mr. Smernoff was appointed as our Chief Financial Officer on March 30, 2018. - (9) Mr. Herlihy was appointed as our Chief Operating Officer on March 30, 2018.

-(b) Ms. Mumford received 3,567 restricted Common Shares with a grant date fair value of \$45,765.
-These restricted Common Shares were granted on December 12, 2017, subject to forfeiture restrictions.
-The forfeiture restrictions on 1,784 of these Common Shares lapsed on December 12, 2018, and the forfeiture restrictions on the remaining 1,783 Common Shares will lapse, subject to certain limitations, on December 12, 2019.
-The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant.
-As previously disclosed, we are party to a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such vesting period.

-(6) Amounts represent dividends paid on unvested restricted Common Share awards in each respective year.

-(7) Mr. Smernoff was appointed as our Chief Financial Officer on March 30, 2018.

-(8) Mr. Herlihy was appointed as our Chief Operating Officer on March 30, 2018.
-(9) Ms. Mumford retired as our Chief Financial Officer on March 30, 2018.

-(9) Ms. Mumford retired as our Chief Financial Officer on March 30, 2018.